exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/variable-power.md

 ###### Where I put all of the interesting plots that didn't fit well in any section.

 **Full Graph**<br>
-Includes the graphs of variable power from ee1 to ee75000
+The graphs of variable power from ee1 to ee75000.

 ![Variable Power up to ee75000](/images/variable-power/ee75000.png)
 ###### Computed every ee5 from ee1 to ee75000.